clj-easy/graal-build-time/README.md

 # graal-build-time

-From GraalVM 22 onwards, the `native-image` `--initialize-at-build-time` option will deprecated.
-This means you will have to list every package that you want to initialize at build time separately.
+From GraalVM 22 onwards, the `native-image` global `--initialize-at-build-time` option will be deprecated.
+This means you will have to list every package that you want to initialize at build time separately, like `initialize-at-build-time=clojure,my_library`.
 Classes created by Clojure (currently) need to be initialized at build time.
 This library automatically registers classes created by Clojure as such, so you don't have to.

 Run `bb tasks` for all relevant project tasks: